ysesiq/RetroEMI-Forge/README.md

 Because I'm not good at Gradle, I changed the project structure to the traditional form and used GTNHGradle at the cost of manually syncing changes from the original branch.

 Mixin is provided by [UniMixins](https://github.com/LegacyModdingMC/UniMixins).

+Part of the code refers to [Bommels05's EMI 1.7.10 port](https://github.com/Bommels05/emi), such as tag, data, etc

 NEI-Unofficial compatibility Stay tuned, it's not something that will happen for a while, and I've been under a lot of pressure to study lately.